 → Life is full of gray areas and random dice rolls.
 Thus, I may deviate from these guidelines on a case by case basis.

 Thanks for reading the rules—you don’t have to take a test now!
-Know that those who didn’t read the rules first will be ignored, or quizzed without mercy.
+Know that those who didn’t read the rules first will be ignored like e-mail spam, or quizzed without mercy.